johnwfinigan/R-builder-sif/README.md

 * Multithreaded builds make the build log jumbled, making it hard to know which package's compilation failed.

-* Some CRAN packages will fail to compile unless you edit the Dockerfile to add in development packages / Linux dependencies that they need.
+* Some CRAN packages will fail to compile due to missing dependencies.
+This can usually be addressed by use of a post install script and the ```-p``` option.

-* Docker build caching means base images will not be automatically refreshed
+* Docker build caching means base images will not be automatically refreshed, but you can pass ```-n``` to ensure that they are.

-## ToDo

-* Better testing of Bioconductor support

-* Add option to turn off Singularity container generation

-* Add a way to change the R version without editing the Dockerfile, and make Bioconductor version match

-* Add a way to build with no cache